CSU-WPT/linux-git-workshop/src/ch1.2-linux-terminal.md

     ssh jodoe@spirit.eecs.csuohio.edu

+To see a list of all the CSU Linux computers, ssh into grail, and then execute:

+    cat /etc/hosts

 ### Using Google Cloud Shell

 You also have the option of using Google Cloud Shell, which is free.
 Simply go to <https://shell.cloud.google.com/>.
 After the shell is provisioned, you should see the environment below: